How to plan a fun and beautiful White Christmas party! Includes Christmas party decoration ideas, menu, recipes, service project, and printables!

 We partnered with the Ronald McDonald House to donate the gifts.
 We chose to go with them because there wasn't a certain deadline they needed the items by.
 And, if all of the gifts didn't get purchased, it wasn't a big deal.
 Unlike other charities, we didn't want to commit to certain gifts and then not be able to come through for someone's Christmas.
 All the gifts donated to the Ronald McDonald House were items that could be given year-round for families who stay there.

-We chose to keep the entertainment really simple.
+We purposely kept the ward Christmas party entertainment really short and simple.
 This was the program:

-If you’d like to create your own White Christmas party, you can get the free printable engineer prints, layout chart, and more right here:
+If you'd like to create your own White Christmas party, you can get the free printable engineer prints, layout chart, and more from our Free Printable Library here.